Faculty & Staff

 John Steinberg, PhD

-Research Scientist in the Andrew Fiske Memorial Center for Archaeological Research, Department of Anthropology, College of Liberal Arts
+Research Scientist II for the Fiske Memorial Center for Archaeological Research, Department of Anthropology, College of Liberal Arts

 Dr. John Steinberg has been a Senior Scientist at the Fiske Center since 2005.